Sleek styling; quiet, comfortable ride; peppy turbocharged acceleration; uptown interior appointments

 Small back seat and cargo hold

-The MKC is at its best with adaptive dampers and the THX II Certified Audio system, but we could do without many of the other add-ons.
-If you can find one with just those options, you'll have a lot of car for under $40,000.
+The MKC is at its best with the adaptive dampers and THX stereo, but we could do without many of the other add-ons.
+If you can find one with just those options (which total $1,645), you'll have a lot of car for well under $40,000.
+Find a Lincoln MKC for sale

-The 2018 Lincoln MKC is offered in four trim levels: Premiere, Select, Reserve and Black Label.
+The 2015 Lincoln MKC is offered in three trim levels: Premiere, Select and Reserve.
 Note that the 2.3-liter engine can be added to any MKC trim.

-The Premiere ($34,280 FWD, $36,690 AWD) comes standard with 18-inch wheels, xenon headlights, LED headlight and taillight accents, keyless entry with push-button start, heated front seats with power adjustments (12-way for the driver and 4-way for the passenger), a power lift gate, leather upholstery, dual-zone automatic climate control, a backup camera, a 9-speaker stereo with the SYNC 3 system with an 8-in touchscreen, 4G Wi-Fi hotspot, voice controls, Apple CarPlay, Android Auto and USB- and SD-card connectivity.
+The Premiere ($33,995) comes standard with 18-inch wheels, xenon headlights, LED headlight and taillight accents, keyless entry with push-button starting, heated front seats with power adjustments (10-way for the driver and 4-way for the passenger), leatherette upholstery, dual-zone automatic climate control, a backup camera, a 9-speaker stereo, and MyLincoln Touch infotainment with an 8-in touchscreen, SYNC voice controls and USB and SD-card connectivity.

-The Select ($37,035 FWD, $39,445 AWD) throws in different 18-in wheels, a universal garage-door opener, auto-folding side mirrors with LED turn-signal indicators, exclusive Bridge of Weir leather seating surfaces, a power adjustable steering wheel with its own upgraded leather and an 8-way power passenger seat with 4-way lumbar.
+The Select ($37,225) throws in different 18-in wheels, a universal garage door opener, auto-folding side mirrors with LED turn-signal indicators, exclusive Bridge of Weir leather seating surfaces, a fancier steering wheel with its own upgraded leather and an 8-way power passenger seat.

-The Reserve ($40,910 FWD, $43,320 AWD) goes to town with another 18-in wheel design, heated and cooled front seats, a panoramic sunroof, a hands-free lift gate with a foot sensor, a blind spot monitoring system with rear cross-traffic alert, a navigation system and compatibility with a special Lincoln smartphone app providing vehicle status reports, GPS location services and more.
+The Reserve ($40,930) goes to town with yet another 18-in wheel design, heated and cooled front seats, a panoramic sunroof, a hands-free lift gate with a foot sensor, a blind spot monitoring system with cross-traffic alert, a navigation system, and compatibility with a special Lincoln smartphone app that provides vehicle status reports, GPS location services and more.

-Options include 19- or 20-in wheels, a 14-speaker THX II Certified Audio system, a panoramic sunroof, Lincoln Drive Control adaptive suspension and three packages: the Select Plus package (navigation and BLIS), the Technology package (adaptive cruise control, lane-departure warning, forward-collision warning and self-parking systems) and the Climate package (heated rear seats, a heated steering wheel, a windshield de-icer, automatic high beams and rain-sensing front wipers).
+Options include 19- or 20-in wheels, adaptive suspension dampers with selectable modes, a 14-speaker THX II Certified sound system and two packages: the Technology package (adaptive cruise control, lane-departure warning, forward-collision warning and self-parking systems) and the Climate package (heated rear seats, a heated steering wheel, automatic high beams and rain-sensing front wipers).

-Cargo capacity behind the MKC's rear seats measures a modest 25.2 cu ft., while folding down the rear seatbacks only opens up 53.1 cu ft.
+Cargo capacity behind the MKC's rear seats measures a modest 25.2 cu ft., while folding down the rear seatbacks only opens up 53.1 cubes.
 That's more on par with hatchbacks or small wagons than comparable luxury crossovers.
-The same goes for the MKC's back seat, which is adequate by default but quickly shrinks when the front occupants slide their seats back.
-"Compact" is the word for the MKC's cabin.
+The same could be said of the MKC's back seat, which is adequate by default but shrinks quickly when the front occupants slide their seats back.
+Compact is definitely the word for the MKC's cabin.

 |Basic||4 Years/50,000 Miles|